cake-build/website/input/docs/tutorials/pinning-cake-version.md

 If addins are referenced through the *packages.config* file they can be pinned the same way as the Cake version.

-If addins are referenced using the `#addin` preprocessor directive the can be pinned like this:
+If addins are referenced using the `#addin` preprocessor directive they can be pinned like this:

 ```
 #addin nuget:?package=Cake.Foo&version=1.2.3